-- A new RSS guider was installed during the March/April 2018 shutdown and is available for 2018-2.
-See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS will get NIR spectroscopic capabilities in, likely, 2019.
+- A new RSS guider was installed during the March/April 2018 shutdown and is available for 2019-1.
+See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS is expected to obtain NIR spectroscopic capabilities in, likely, 2020.
 The current plan is for an IFU unit in the J and H-band.

-1.5 Schedule for 2018-2 semester
+1.5 Schedule for 2019-1 semester